Nadpher/Conway/README.md

 Conway's game of life in C++.
 Using SDL2.

+# Required packages
+For building, the following packages are required:
+- SDL2
+- Cmake 17.0 or higher

-# Install instructions
+# Build instructions
-To install, do:
+To build, do:
 ```
 git clone https://github.com/Nadpher/Conway
 cd Conway